borneo-iot/borneoiot.com/content/en/about.md

 ![](/uploads/photos/home/hero.jpg)

+We offers cutting-edge, open-source, modular, and affordable hardware and software solutions for small manufacturers and hobbyists to create aquarium LEDs and other smart aquatic devices.

 {{< /brick_title2 >}}

 {{< brick_wide >}}

-## What is Borneo-IoT?

-We offers cutting-edge, open-source, modular, and affordable hardware and software solutions for hobbyists and professionals to create aquarium LEDs and other smart aquatic devices.

-## Where it comes from?

-The idea for the Borneo IoT project came to life in 2021 because I couldn’t afford a proper aquarium light, so I created my own.
+The idea for the Borneo IoT project came to life in 2021 because I couldn't afford a proper aquarium light, so I created my own.

 As a software engineer who's into freshwater aquariums and knows a bit about electronics, this project is my trial-and-error journey and what I've learned from it.